top of page

 2. Liver Qi Stagnation → Heat

-When stress piles up and emotions go unprocessed, the Liver becomes “stuck” and can generate internal heat — leading to cravings for greasy, heavy, or spicy foods at night.
+When stress piles up and emotions go unprocessed, the Liver becomes “stuck” and can generate internal heat.
+This can lead to cravings for greasy, heavy, or spicy foods at night.

 Signs: